ijlee2/ember-container-query/ember-container-query/README.md

 You can see that the album page uses 2 `<ContainerQuery>` components.
 Rest assured, they act independently of each other.
 When you pair `<ContainerQuery>` with some CSS, you can create layouts beyond the dreams of others! 🙌

 For more examples, I encourage you to check out the code for my demo app.
-It is located under [`test-app/app`](https://github.com/ijlee2/ember-container-query/tree/main/test-app/app) folder and is structured like a typical Ember app.
+It is located under the [`docs-app`](https://github.com/ijlee2/ember-container-query/tree/main/docs-app) folder and is structured like a typical Ember app.

 Compatibility